-HE ELECTION OF ALL DIRECTORS, AND FOR PROPUSALS 2 AND 3.
-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF DIRECTORS AND FOR PROPOSALS 2 AND 3. .
-Election of Directors (see reverse): FOR WITHHELD [] [] For all nominees except as noted above To approve an amendment to the PLX Technology, Inc. 1999 Stock Incentive Plan to increase to the number of shares reserved for issuance thereunder from 2,500,000 shares to 3,400,000 shares.
-FOR AGAINST ABSTAIN [] [] 3.
-To ratify and approve the appointment of Ernst & Young LLP as the Company's independent auditors for the fiscal year ending December 31, 2001.
-FOR AGAINST ABSTAIN [] [] In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting.
-NARK HERE FOR ADDRESS CHANGE AND NOTE AT LEFT [] MARK HERE IF YOU PLAN TO ATTEND THE MEETING [] Please sign exactly as your name appears herein.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF DIRECTORS AND FOR PROPOSALS 2 AND 3.

+1. Election of Directors (see reverse):

+FOR WITHHELD

+For all nominees except as noted above

+2. To approve an amendment to the PLX Technology, Inc. 1999 Stock Incentive Plan to increase to the number of shares reserved for issuance thereunder from 3,400,000 shares to 4,300,000 shares.

+FOR AGAINST ABSTAIN

+3. To ratify and approve the appointment of Ernst & Young LLP as the Company's independent auditors for the fiscal year ending December 31, 2002.

+FOR AGAINST ABSTAIN

+4. In their discretion, business as may propo • • n such other MARK HERE FOR ADDRESS CHANGE AND NOTE AT LEFT [] TO ATTEND Please sign exactly as your name appears herein.
 Joint owners should each sign.
-When signing as attorney, executor, administrator, trustee or guardian, please pive full title as such.
-PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE.
-Signature: Date: Signature: Date:
+When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
+PLEASE MARK, SIGN, DATE REPLY ENVELOPE.
+AND RETURN THIS PR OXY CARD PROMPTLY US ING THE ENCLOSED Signature: Date: Sig nature: Date: